Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 # Feature Importance
 Importance feature are found based on the best model found .
 The Random Forest Classifier has  the highest ROC AUC indicating the best ability to distinguish between the classes among all models.
-From the feature importance We see that our model heavily relies on credit history which  has the highest importance.
+From the feature importance ***We see that our model heavily relies on credit history which  has the highest importance***.
 Then Applicant Income, Loan Ammount, Coapplicant Income, Dependents follows that.
+In summary, credit history is very important for any loan applicant.

 ![important_features](./Image/important_features.png)